 Are you considering getting yourself a bullet resistance vest but confused about how much a bulletproof vest weighs in kilograms?
 Well, I got you on this one!
-In most cases, the weight bulletproof vests are measured in pounds, especially if you are from the UK, so we’re going to know how much they are actually weigh in kilograms.
+In most cases, the weight of bulletproof vests is measured in pounds, especially if you are from the UK, so we’re going to know how much they are weigh in kilograms.

 How many kilograms does a bulletproof vest weigh?

-A typical lightweight bulletproof vest that can absorb a bullet from a short-barreled rifle or pistol weighs exactly 2 kg – 3 kg.
-This is the recommended weight of bulletproof vests for civilians.
+A typical lightweight bulletproof vest mostly used for civilians that can absorb a bullet from a short-barreled rifle or pistol weighs around 4.4 pounds (2 kg) to 6.6 pounds (3 kg).

-Tactical military bulletproof gear is heavier and can weigh more, around 9kg – 15kg.
+Tactical military bulletproof gear is heavier and can weigh more, around 19 pounds (9 kg) to even 33 pounds (15 kg).
 These will withstand higher degrees of ballistic attacks such as assault rifles, snipers, and hand grenades.

 Well, hang on.. bulletproof vests are divided into levels that take into account the force of a bullet they can withstand.